 This course will prepare you to become a Master Service Technician (MST) in small engines.
 Each student will receive a five year subscription to an online digital copy of the Briggs and Stratton Small Engines book in addition to the online course.
 At the completion of this course, you will be registered as a Technician on the Briggs and Stratton Power Portal.
-The information that you learn from this course will help prepare you with the knowledge needed in order to pass all 5 of Briggs and Stratton's MST exams (which are also included in the cost of the course).
+The information that you learn from this course will help prepare you with the knowledge needed in order to pass all 6 of the Briggs and Stratton's MST exams (which are also included in the cost of the course).
 Even if you are not interested in taking the MST exams and receiving a certification, you will learn the parts of the engine, how they run, and how to troubleshoot problems in real world applications.

 Steve graduated from Brigham Young University with a Bachelors Degree in Technology and Engineering Education.
 Steve continued his education through Rocky Mountain College of Art + Design and received a Masters Degree in Leadership and Emerging Technologies.
 Ever since high school, Steve has been very interested in working with his hands.
 He has gained a lot of skills and knowledge throughout the years working at an automotive shop, being an electrician, and now currently a secondary education teacher.
 Steve has taught many Career and Technical Education classes in the State of Utah.
 Some of these classes include College and Career Awareness, Exploring Technology, Manufacturing, and Digital Design.
 Like a lot of people, Steve uses outdoor power equipment such as lawn mowers, edgers, tillers, and pressure washers which all have small engines that make them run.
 Small engines need maintenance and repair periodically and Steve thought that it would be great idea to help others understand how they work.
 Since Steve does not have the opportunity to teach a Small Engines class where he is currently teaching, he opted to teach this course here on EdRoute.